protopopov1122/8SMC1/README.md

 Disclaimer
 ===================
-Code is not guaranted to work, project also may be discontinued.
-There are standart tools in SMCView package that allow using AutoCAD with 8SMC1 contorller, but they require additional licanses.
-We are just trying to implement same functionality.
+Project is on development stage so it may be unstable.
+There are standart tools in SMCView package that allow using AutoCAD with 8SMC1 contorller, but they require additional licanses, our controllers are discontinued as well.
+We are just trying to implement same functionality with some additions.

 Builing
 ===================
 Project is built using MinGW cross compiler(build tested on top of Linux and Windows Subsystem for Linux).
-Create 'res' directory in root of project and copy 'USMCDLL.h' and 'USMCDLL.dll' to it.
 You must install MiscoSMC driver.
+Create 'res' directory in root of project and copy 'USMCDLL.h' and 'USMCDLL.dll' to it(it required to proper build, these files located in MicroSMC folder in Program files).
 Project has two build systems(simply two different Makefile).
 One is hand-written(old) and is convinient for development in terminal, other(new) is auto-generated and is useful for incremental build(used in IDEs).
 This repo contains new Makefile.
 You can generate them(NOTE: You should regenerate incremental Makefile if new file is added to project):
 ```bash